A Brief Primer on Common Cartridge Conformance for End-User Institutions, Faculty, and Buyers of Educational Content and Learning Platforms

 The Why and How of Learning Platform Exceptions to Common Cartridge

 Originally it was the expectation that all compliant platforms would support all features of Common Cartridge.
 However, as the diversity and innovation in educational content evolves, a wide set of platform providers see advantages in implementing Common Cartridge.
 This means that there has been a desire for greater variability in the features that can be supported.

 An ideal Common Cartridge platform supports all features of a version.
 However, for example, perhaps it does not make sense for a certain type of platform to support discussion forums.
 If that makes sense for the buyers of such a platform, then it is to everyone’s benefit to allow Common Cartridge to be used to enable interoperability while just leaving out the discussion forums feature.

-The set of features exceptions that are allowed for each specific version of Common Cartridge are carefully managed through the IMS community process.
+The set of features exceptions that are allowed for each specific version of Common Cartridge are carefully managed through the 1EdTech community process.
 See /cc/ccexceptions.html for a table of allowable exceptions.
 Only approved exceptions are allowed to achieve the conformance mark.
-Providers of platforms may petition the IMS community to achieve approval for an exception.
+Providers of platforms may petition the 1EdTech community to achieve approval for an exception.
 This keeps the list of exceptions reasonable and subject to a community process that encourages convergence in supporting most features.